project-chip/connectedhomeip/docs/silabs/wifi/FAQ.md

 <br>

-### 1. Bluetooth connection fails when trying to commission the system through the ChipTool:
+### 1. Bluetooth connection fails when trying to commission the system through the chip-tool:

 **Command leading to error:**